 The electronic device is perfect for anyone who struggles to find the optimal heat.
-If conventional dabbing nail types end up either too hot or too cold, this plug-in version allows you control of the temperature.
+If conventional nails or bangers end up either too hot or too cold, this plug-in version allows you control of the temperature.

 Many of us cherish the aesthetic of our dab rig set-ups, and the daisy design is pretty as a picture.
 The ‘petals’ of the daisy nail allow for increased air intake.